 - Photograph your home room by room to document possessions.

-- Keep receipts of large-ticket items.
+- Keep receipts of high value items.

 - Etch your driver license number on electronic equipment (Operation ID).